-Tutor: Tim Brown *The course is now full - let us know if you would like to go on the waiting list.
+The training is now full - if you'd like to go on the waiting list, please let us know.

 The Bodylistening training programme is being offered in 4 weekend workshops.
 The programme is designed to introduce modern body-centred therapy, with a mixture of theory, demonstration and experiential work.

 There is growing interest in the field of body psychotherapy and somatic psychology.
 Body-centred approaches to dealing with psychological problems are now well established.
 Recent advances in neuroscience explain how the body is involved in our growing sense of self, and how this can be affected during early development.
 Our bodies hold the key to old problems and new possibilities; Body Psychotherapy is a therapeutic approach which gets to the root of who we are, and what we can become.